railslove/rcvr-app/README.md

 If you want to change environment variables locally, for example the API URL, you can duplicate `.env` to `.env.local` and change the variables in your local copy.
 Read more about environment variables [here](https://nextjs.org/docs/basic-features/environment-variables).

+To contribute, please simply create a PullRequest.
+If you have the permissions to merge, please do so yourself, but only after you have at least one approval from a core contributor.
+If you are working on a ticket from the backlog, please leave a link in the description.
+Either way, please add a small description of the changes and a screenshot if applicable.
+Rebasing or squashing are preferred over merges.

 ### Deployment

 - `origin/master` deploys to [rcvr.app](https://rcvr.app) on push